ABCD-ReproNim/exercises/week_6/week_6_quiz.md

 **Question 10**

-With our dataset annotated, we can now query it.
+With annotations complete, we can query our dataset!
-While it may not be too exciting to only query our dataset, keep in mind this is a tool that can query across many datasets, so you can select participants that meet particular criteria for your research purposes.
+While it may not be too exciting to only query our dataset, keep in mind this is a tool that can query across many datasets, so you can select participants from a variety of datasets that meet particular criteria for your research purposes.
-For this example, we will get the IDs of all Males in this dataset, using the below sparql query:
+In this example query, we will get the IDs of all Males in this dataset, using the sparql query below:
 ```
 prefix xsd: <http://www.w3.org/2001/XMLSchema#>
 prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>